ChartIQ/chartiq-react-app/README.md

 Similar to the way addOns work, you can configure the plugin options using configuration passed to AdvancedChart component.
 Plugins imports are managed in the [src/custom_chariq_config/resources.js](.src/custom_chariq_config/resources.js) file.
 Not all library licenses include plugins included in this file, to avoid compilation errors you will need to delete or comment out not available imports.
 Commenting out unused plugins will also reduce bundle size.
 The main.js file includes CryptoIQ, ScriptIQ, and TradeFromChart (TFC) plugins, additional plugins should be imported here as well.
 To increase responsivenes time to interaction on load time most plugins are loaded lazy.

 ## Notes
 - This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular ChartIQ library license.
 If you need to bind webpack dev server to a different host, like `http://0.0.0.0`, please contact your Account Manager to have those additional domains added to your license.

+- Download size can be reduced if webcomponent polyfill is not required for supported browsers by removing polyfill script tag in index.html file

 - Plugins require a library version of 7.2+

 - If you are not using the ChartIQ library as a node package, you will need to make some additions to the webpack.common.js file in order to load the library.
 You will need to change the resolve key to include the following in order to tell Webpack where to resolve the library files:
 ```js
 	resolve: {